-The Royal Enfield Scram 411 is built on a half duplex split cradle frame linked to a 41mm telescopic fork with 190mm travel (10mm less than the Himalayan’s) up front, and a rear linked monoshock with 180mm wheel travel.
-It rolls on a smaller 19-inch front spoke wheel wrapped with a meatier 100-section block pattern tyre, whereas the rear gets the same 17-inch wheel with 120-section rubber as the Himalayan.
+The Royal Enfield Scram 411 is built on a half-duplex split cradle frame linked to a 41mm telescopic fork with 190mm travel (10mm less than the Himalayan’s) up front, and a rear-linked mono-shock with 180mm wheel travel.
+It rolls on a smaller 19-inch front spoke wheel wrapped with a meatier 100-section block pattern tire, whereas the rear gets the same 17-inch wheel with 120-section rubber as the Himalayan.
 The motorcycle tips the scales at 185kg dry, including the optional center stand, which makes it 5kg lighter than the Himalayan.

 Royal Enfield Scram 411 Rivals:

 Royal Enfield Scram 411 rivals the Yezdi Scrambler and the Yezdi Adventure.
 Other scrambler-style alternatives include the Husqvarna Svartpilen 250 and the Honda CB350RS